abdullahsaif/daily-activity/README.md

 Updated from web - Octobor 24 Updated from web - Octobor 24 Updated from web - Octobor 24 Updated from web - Octobor 24 Updated from web - Octobor 24 Updated from web - Octobor 24
 Updated from web - Octobor 25 Updated from web - Octobor 25 Updated from web - Octobor 25 Updated from web - Octobor 25 Updated from web - Octobor 25 Updated from web - Octobor 25
 Updated from web - Octobor 26 Updated from web - Octobor 26 Updated from web - Octobor 26 Updated from web - Octobor 26 Updated from web - Octobor 26 Updated from web - Octobor 26
-Updated from web - Octobor 27 Updated from web - Octobor 27 Updated from web - Octobor 27 Updated from web - Octobor 27 Updated from web - Octobor 27
+Updated from web - Octobor 27 Updated from web - Octobor 27 Updated from web - Octobor 27 Updated from web - Octobor 27 Updated from web - Octobor 27 Updated from web - Octobor 27